Vladimir Ivanovich Voronkov: Early life and education

 Voronkov was born in Moscow, the son of two history professors.
 His father, Ivan Alexandrovich Voronkov (1921–1983), was a department head at Moscow State University (MSU), and his mother taught at the Institute of Asian and African Studies at MSU.
-Vladimir Voronkov earned bachelor's, master's and doctoral degrees in history at MSU.
-In 1974–75 and 1977–78, he studied at the University of Warsaw.
-His thesis concerned the Polish Peasant Party in 1918–22.
+Vladimir Voronkov earned bachelor's, master's, and doctoral degrees in history at MSU.
+In 1974–1975 and 1977–1978, he studied at the University of Warsaw.
+His thesis concerned the Polish Peasant Party in 1918–1922.
 He is fluent in English and Polish.

 Career

-After his earning his doctorate, Voronkov joined the Institute of Economics at the Soviet Academy of Sciences and became a Polish interpreter for the Central Committee, interpreting for Central Party Chairmen Leonid Brezhnev and Konstantin Chernenko.
+After earning his doctorate, Voronkov joined the Institute of Economics at the Soviet Academy of Sciences and became a Polish interpreter for the Central Committee, interpreting for Central Party Chairmen Leonid Brezhnev and Konstantin Chernenko.

-Voronkov joined the Soviet Ministry of Foreign Affairs in 1989 and until 1994 worked as a press attaché in Poland at the Soviet and then Russian Embassy.
-Since 1994 he has held various positions with the Foreign Ministry in Moscow, Poland and Vienna.
+Voronkov joined the Soviet Ministry of Foreign Affairs in 1989 and, until 1994, worked as a press attaché in Poland at the Soviet and then Russian Embassy.
+Since 1994, he has held various positions with the Foreign Ministry in Moscow, Poland, and Vienna.
 From 2008 to 2011, he served as Director of the Department of European Cooperation at the Ministry.
 In 2011, he was appointed Permanent Representative of the Russian Federation to the UN and other International Organizations in Vienna.